wmcbrine/wmcbrine.github.io/tivo/HME.md

 entering the idle state should be acknowledged with an CMD_RECEIVER_ACKNOWLEDGE_IDLE message.

-See the Idle Timeout description in the HME Receiver Compliance document for details on idle timeout behavior.

 ### 4.6 EVT_FONT_INFO

 A font info event is generated when a font resource is created.
 It